 - Leggings or hiking pants

-- Lightweight insulating layer (like a lightweight fleece or synthetic down jacket)
+- A lightweight insulating layer (like a lightweight fleece or synthetic down jacket)

 - Windbreaker or rain jacket

 Hiking Outfit #6: Rainy Hikes

 If you live somewhere like the Pacific Northwest, you’ll inevitably end up hiking in the rain.
 When I lived in Vancouver, British Columbia, it was rainy on and off for eight months of the year – no way was I going to avoid hiking for that long!